Last Updated on 06/27/2022 by Desmond

 Why Yellow Tea Is So Rare

 Not only in the past, but yellow tea is also scarce even nowadays.
 In China, the yellow tea annual output can not reach 1% of the total tea yield.
-It’s not because the flavor is not good; yellow tea is indeed complicated processing.
+It’s not because the flavor is not good; yellow tea processing is indeed complicated.

 Niche and rarity are always the yellow tea’s tag; to increase the yield hard may cause a counter-productive and makes it lose the market competitiveness.
 These characteristics also impede the yellow tea from development; no tea factory wants to study how to improve the sealing yellow processing into a line operation.
 It leads to a vicious circle.